 'This hardy deciduous shrub has beautiful, fragrant flowers in the summer and grows 3 to 6 feet high.
-Buddleja prefers moist soil in full sun or partial shade,' explains Lindsey Hyland, gardening expert at Urban Organic Yield.
+Buddleja prefers moist soil in full sun or partial shade,' explains Lindsey Hyland.

 Vigorous growers, buddlejas are easy to grow and maintain.
 They are also known as the butterfly bush, so if you want to know how to attract butterflies, planting one of these best fast growing shrubs in your garden would be an excellent first step.

-Low maintenance and fast growing – growing at least one foot a year – forsythia can tolerate a wide array of growing conditions so are one of the best fast growing shrubs for versatility, as well as their spring blooms.
+Low maintenance and fast growing – growing at least one foot a year – forsythia can tolerate a wide array of growing conditions so is one of the best fast growing shrubs for versatility, as well as for its colorful spring blooms.

 'These yellow-flowering beauties blossom in the spring and are straightforward to care for and nurture,' explains Ellen of Outdoor Happens (opens in new tab)